Pressure: Direction of liquid pressure

 An experimentally determined fact about liquid pressure is that it is exerted equally in all directions.
 If someone is submerged in water, no matter which way that person tilts their head, the person will feel the same amount of water pressure on their ears.
-Because a liquid can flow, this pressure isn't only downward.
+Because a liquid can flow, this pressure is not only downward.
 Pressure is seen acting sideways when water spurts sideways from a leak in the side of an upright can.
 Pressure also acts upward, as demonstrated when someone tries to push a beach ball beneath the surface of the water.
-The bottom of a boat is pushed upward by water pressure (buoyancy).
+The bottom of a ball is pushed upward by water pressure (buoyancy).

 When a liquid presses against a surface, there is a net force that is perpendicular to the surface.
-Although pressure doesn't have a specific direction, force does.
+Although pressure does not have a specific direction, force does.
 A submerged triangular block has water forced against each point from many directions, but components of the force that are not perpendicular to the surface cancel each other out, leaving only a net perpendicular point.
-This is why water spurting from a hole in a bucket initially exits the bucket in a direction at right angles to the surface of the bucket in which the hole is located.
+This is why liquid particles' velocity only alters in a normal component after they are collided to the container's wall.
+Likewise, if the collision site is a hole, water spurting from the hole in a bucket initially exits the bucket in a direction at right angles to the surface of the bucket in which the hole is located.
 Then it curves downward due to gravity.
 If there are three holes in a bucket (top, bottom, and middle), then the force vectors perpendicular to the inner container surface will increase with increasing depth – that is, a greater pressure at the bottom makes it so that the bottom hole will shoot water out the farthest.
 The force exerted by a fluid on a smooth surface is always at right angles to the surface.
 The speed of liquid out of the hole is $\scriptstyle \sqrt{2gh}$, where h is the depth below the free surface.
-This is the same speed the water (or anything else) would have if freely falling the same vertical distance h.
+As predicted by Torricelli's law this is the same speed the water (or anything else) would have if freely falling the same vertical distance h.